saroltah/we_love_vinyls_frontend/README.md

 - Mark your attendance on the market
 - Delete your attendance on that market
 - See the number of people attending on that market
-- Filter a market by country and city
+- Filter a market by country and
-- See the markets the user attends on
+- There is separate myMarkets page for the user to see the records they liked, and records they uploaded (without changing URL)
+- The +Add Market form can be opened from several pages (where it is relevant).

 **Admin functions**